FLAVOURED BUTTER TO DRESS AND ENHANCE TASTE

 IMG_5246

-To make lime and parsley butter sufficient for 4-6 sardines and bread begin with 1 cup unsalted good quality butter at room temperature, 1-2 teaspoons of lime zest, 2 teaspoons of fresh lime juice, 1 tablespoon of fresh parsley chopped very finely and a little salt and pepper to taste.
+To make lime and parsley butter sufficient for four to six sardines and bread, begin with one cup of unsalted, high-quality butter at room temperature.
+Add one to two teaspoons of lime zest, two teaspoons of fresh lime juice, one tablespoon of finely chopped fresh parsley and a little salt and pepper to taste.

 Use a fork to beat the butter in a bowl until smooth and creamy.
-Mix zest, juice and gradually add parsley salt, and black pepper into the butter until thoroughly combined.
+Mix in the zest, juice and gradually add the parsley, salt and pepper until thoroughly combined.

-Instead of parsley, add different herbs – rosemary, thyme, sage, dill, basil, fennel fronds, tarragon, chives, oregano, marjoram, coriander are simple examples.
+Herbs such as rosemary, thyme, sage, dill, basil, fennel fronds, tarragon, chives, oregano, marjoram and coriander can be substituted for parsley.

 IMG_5004